Gardens are not made by singing ‘Oh, how beautiful,’ and sitting in the shade.

 Okiwi Passion operates on an amazing eight or so acres in the small northern settlement of Okiwi on the east coast of Great Barrier Island.
 We are very fortunate to have incredibly fertile alluvial soil with excellent structure, created by millennia of soil building in the Okiwi basin, and a very warm microclimate assisted by 30 year old bamboo shelterbelts (essential for the extraordinary winds we can get).

 We started growing here in 2007.
-Over the years we have developed extensive gardens and have planted around 80 fruit trees (pip, citrus and stonefruit) which are now bearing.
-There are also established plantations of bananas, feijoa and cherimoya.
-We keep a small crew of around 30 free range hens helping us out scratching out weeds, gobbling bugs, depositing their lovely rich droppings, and laying golden yolked eggs.
+Over the years we developed extensive gardens and planted around 80 fruit trees (pip, citrus and stonefruit).
+There are also established plantations of bananas and cherimoya.
+We also kept a crew of around 80 free range hens helping us out scratching out weeds, gobbling bugs, depositing their lovely rich droppings, and laying golden yolked eggs.
+At our peak of production in 2020 we supplied 150 boxes weekly over the summer season, jam packed full of high quality vibrant produce.
+We have since downsized considerably, focussing on a much smaller growing area, growing salad greens, herbs and microgreens.

 We grow all our own seedlings for planting out.
 Our plant nursery grew alongside the gardens, and it’s now a thriving part of our business, growing high quality organically raised vegetable, herb and flower seedlings, and larger ornamentals, such as roses (for the soul!).
-We raise all our plants using certified organic potting mix enriched with extra organic fertilisers and beneficial microbial inoculants.
+We raise all our plants using potting mix enriched with certified organic fertilisers and beneficial microbial inoculants.

 The Island